 As is frequently the case, a single Helios-equipped chiller would be compared with an identical “control” chiller operating operating without a tube cleaning system.
 Both chillers had to be in close-proximity and under the same environmental factors, to enable the best-possible measurement & verification (M&V) protocols.

 Install the Helios TCS on Chiller Condenser Units 6A & 6B

 HELIOS TUBE CLEANING SYSTEM

 9% Improved Chiller Energy Efficiency valued at $45,000 per season

 The Facilities Management team at the University of Nebraska-Lincoln (UNL) is continually exploring means to improve operational efficiency through technology adoption, workflow adjustment, and benchmarking.
 During a collaboration event at the 2018 Big Ten and Friends Conference team members attended a technical presentation given by the University of Virginia on the effectiveness of the Helios Tube Cleaning System® in UVA’s operations.

-The results reported by UVA were compelling to UNL and they began investigating of how Helios TCS™ could benefit their central plant operations.
+The results reported by UVA were compelling, and UNL began investigating how the Helios TCS™ could benefit their central plant operations.

 UNL structured the M&V evaluation to include a high degree of qualitative and quantitative measures.
-While data-based measurement of the energy savings was the highest priority, closely considered also was how the new systems affected the workflow culture in the organization.
+While data-based measurement of the energy savings was the highest priority, also closely considered was how the new system affected the workflow culture in the organization.